Skip to content

 The goal of the University Ombuds is to promote a respectful and inclusive community.
 This is done by resolving conflicts, challenging perceptions, and advocating for fairness for everyone at the University.
 These confidential services are available for all students.
 Contact the Ombuds Office.

-The Interfaith Chapel is home to eleven different faith communities, all of which offer worship, spiritual practices and opportunities to make friends and have fun.
-See their website for a listing of services and events happening at the chapel, or check us out on Facebook or on Instagram.
+Religious & Spiritual Life is home to 14 different faith communities, all of which offer worship, spiritual practices and opportunities to make friends and have fun.
+See their website for a listing of services and events happening at the chapel Facebook Instagram.
 Chaplains are available during the day without appointment for students who are struggling and need an empathetic ear.
 Students do not have to be members of any religious or spiritual tradition to speak with a chaplain, and chaplains will not discuss religion or spirituality unless the student wishes to do so.
-We also have a labyrinth for meditative walking and a therapy dog, Sasha, who has office hours Tuesdays and Fridays from 11-5.
+We also have a labyrinth for meditative walking.

 Paul J. Burgett Intercultural Center